 When Is It Time To Get Children’s Eyes Tested?

-With September just around the corner, now is a great time for parents to book back to school eye exams for their children.
-The link between eye health and learning is very critical but most parents are unsure of when to get their children’s eyes tested.
+School may now be in session but no time is a bad time to book back-to-school eye exams for your child.
+The link between eye health and learning is very critical.
+Still, most parents are unsure of when to get their children’s eyes tested.

 According to the Canadian Association of Optometrists (CAO) the frequency of eye exams for children is as follows: